vpz4/DBDM/README.md

 - **Difference in Proportions of Labels (DPL):** Measures the disparity in the positive outcomes between the groups in the facet.
 - **Demographic Disparity (DD):** Computes the disparity for a specific group.
 - **Conditional Demographic Disparity (CDD):** Examines demographic disparities within subgroups.
-- **Kullback-Leibler divergences:** Estimates the Kullback-Leibler (KL) divergence between the probability distributions of the facet and the outcome.
+- **Kullback-Leibler divergence:** Estimates the Kullback-Leibler (KL) divergence between the probability distributions of the facet and the outcome.
 - **Jensen-Shannon (JS) divergence:** Estimates the Jensen-Shannon (JS) divergence between the probability distributions of the facet and the outcome.
 - **Total Variation Distance (TVD):** Measures the distance between the probability distributions of the facet and the outcome.
 - **Kolmogorov-Smirnov (KS) metric:** Assesses the statistical distance between the probability distributions of the facet and the outcome.